brislov/DD2421/lab-3/README.md

+# Bayesian Learning and Boosting
+The lab focuses on the implementation of Naïve Bayes classifier and the boosting algorithm AdaBoost.

 Lab instructions found in *lab3.pdf*

 The lab could be done in either pure python or jupyter notebook; mine was done in pure python.
 All code that was added can